ktooi/ansible-role-tftp/README.md

 [![Build Status](https://travis-ci.org/bertvv/ansible-role-tftp.svg?branch=master)](https://travis-ci.org/bertvv/ansible-role-tftp)

-An Ansible role for installing a TFTP (Trivial File Transfer Protocol) server on RHEL/CentOS 7.
+An Ansible role for installing a TFTP (Trivial File Transfer Protocol) server on RHEL (and clones) 7/8/9.
 Specifically, the responsibilities of this role are to:

 - install the necessary packages
 - manage the configuration